Meet Geoff Dawson

 One afternoon as I was cleaning the pool, Philip, then just 14 months old decided to join me and before I knew it he had bumped up on the inside of the fence which toppled him into the water.
 I was right there when he went in and was able to pull him out moments later – none the worse for his little “dive”.
 It was however the wake-up call we needed.

 My wife Anna insisted that we enroll him in a Swim class right away.
 I must admit that I was quite skeptical – but after just a few lessons we could already see amazing results – and what’s more, on our next vacation he was impressing all the parents in the pool with his swimming skills.

 I was so impressed with his progress that I decided I would become a swim instructor myself and start to contribute to the solution.
-In the seventeen years I have been a swimming Instructor, I have taught over 2500 children to swim.
+In the twenty years I have been a swimming Instructor, I have taught over 3000 children to swim.

 In 2005, I established The Pool Safety Resource so I could dedicate myself full time to the issues of pool safety – in the pool, teaching infants, in the community and supplying the products which could help prevent children ever reaching the water un-noticed.